 DEFIB Mode also allows you to perform defibrillation in synchronized and non-synchronized mode.
 It incorporates slow energy Biphasic waveform for defibrillation.
-The biphasic is powered by rechargeable lead acid battery.
-Available battery power is easily determined by viewing the convenient battery power indicators located on the device keypad.
+Defibrillator is powered by rechargeable lead acid battery.
+Available ${\rm Page \, 3 \, of \, 117}$ battery power is easily determined by viewing the convenient battery power indicators located on the device keypad.
 Additionally, an external Power cord may be applied as a Primary power source and for continual battery charging.
 The battery acts as the Secondary power source.

-The biphasic automatically stores critical event data, such as Event History, Heart Rate and Vital Signs Trending, in its internal memory.
+The defibrillator automatically stores critical event data, such as Event History, Heart Rate and Vital Signs Trending, in its internal memory.